-The best way to do DC?
+The best way to do Washington, DC?
 For free, thanks to these no-admission museums on the National Mall.

 To go with its monuments and memorials, the National Mall boasts an impressive lineup of free museums.
 Visitors should take advantage of the wide range of experiences on hand, from immersing themselves in classic art to marveling at the wonders of aviation and our natural world.
 Let your wallet breathe and explore these free museums during your next trip to the nation’s capital.